AKUZWE-Sheja/ESA_Kinya_AI/README.md

 Using the Assistant

 Speak or upload audio in Kinyarwanda
 The assistant will:
-    -Transcribe your speech
+- Transcribe your speech
-    -Generate an appropriate response
+- Generate an appropriate response
-    -Speak back the response
+- Speak back the response

 ### Project Structure 📂
 ```bash